-In assessing the realizability of deferred tax assets as of December 31, 2021 and 2020, management considered whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible or the NOL carryforwards and R&D tax credit carryforwards will be used.
+In assessing the realizability of deferred tax assets as of December 31, 2023 and 2022, management considered whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
+The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible or the net operating loss ("NOL") carryforwards and R&D tax credit carryforwards will be used.
 The Company has determined that it is not more likely than not that its deferred tax assets will be realized.
-Accordingly, a valuation allowance for the full amount of the net deferred tax assets has been recorded as of December 31, 2021 and 2020.
-The change in the valuation allowance as of December 31, 2021 from December 31, 2020 is due to the pretax loss incurred for the year ended December 31, 2021.
+Accordingly, a valuation allowance for the full amount of the net deferred tax assets has been recorded as of December 31, 2023 and 2022.
+The change in the valuation allowance as of December 31, 2023 from December 31, 2022 is due to the pretax loss incurred for the year ended December 31, 2023.

-As of December 31, 2021, the Company had approximately \$40.9 million of NOL carryforwards available for federal tax purposes which begin to expire on December 31, 2028.
+As of December 31, 2023, the Company had approximately \$67.2 million of NOL carryforwards available for federal tax purposes.
 As a result of the Tax Act of 2017, for U.S. income tax purposes, NOLs generated prior to December 31, 2017 can still be carried forward for up to 20 years, but NOLs generated after December 31, 2017 carryforward indefinitely, but are limited to 80% utilization against taxable income.
-Of the total federal NOL of \$40.9 million, \$6.4 million will begin to expire in 2028 and \$34.5 million will not expire but will only offset 80% of future taxable income.
+Of the total federal NOLs of \$67.2 million, \$6.5 million will begin to expire on December 31, 2028 and \$60.7 million will not expire.

-As of December 31, 2021, the Company also had approximately \$49.5 million of state NOL carryforwards.
+As of December 31, 2023, the Company also had approximately \$46.9 million of state NOL carryforwards.
 The state NOLs begin to expire on December 31, 2028.

-As of December 31, 2021, the Company had approximately \$1.4 million of R&D credit carryforwards available for federal tax purposes, which begin to expire on December 31, 2023.
+As of December 31, 2023, the Company had approximately \$1.4 million of R&D credit carryforwards available for federal tax purposes, which begin to expire on December 31, 2024.

-NOL carryforwards and R&D carryforwards may be subject to a substantial annual limitation due to ownership change limitations that may have occurred or that could occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), as well as similar state and foreign provisions.
-These ownership changes may limit the amount of NOL and R&D credit carryforwards that can be used annually to offset future taxable income and tax, respectively.
+Utilization of the NOL and R&D credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that may have occurred or that could occur in the future, as required by Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), as well as similar state provisions.
+These ownership changes may limit the amount of NOL and R&D credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an "ownership change" as defined by Section 382 of the Code results from a transaction or series of transactions over a three-year period resulting in an ownership change of more than 50% of the outstanding stock of a company by certain stockholders.
-The Company has not completed a study to assess whether an ownership change has occurred or whether there have been multiple ownership changes since the Company's formation due to the complexity and cost associated with such study, and the fact that there may be additional such ownership changes in the future.
+The Company has not completed a formal analysis of the potential impact of Section 382 on its deferred tax assets as of December 31, 2023.
+Until this analysis has been completed, the Company has not adjusted any of its deferred tax assets, including NOLs or R&D credits.
+The Company will reassess the amount of NOLs and credits subject to limitation under Section 382 when a study is complete.
+Due to the existence of the valuation allowance, future changes in the deferred tax assets related to these tax attributes will not impact the Company's effective tax rate.